Examining digital devices at the Canadian border

 Safeguarding Canadians

-Whether visiting or returning to Canada, you may be subject to an examination by a CBSA officer to determine your admissibility.
-This includes any goods or vehicle you bring across the border.
+Whether visiting or returning to Canada, you may be subject to an examination by a CBSA officer to determine whether you may be authorized to enter Canada and to assess the admissibility of any imported goods including vehicles you bring across the border.

-An examination can be as simple as a few questions to verify your declaration or determine your admissibility to Canada, but it can also include:
+An examination can be as simple as a few questions to verify your declaration or determine whether to authorize your entry to Canada, but it can also include:

 - more in-depth questions